dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 eliminating some redundancy in computations.
 MIL transformations like "use read", "use write" are more specialised and simple, while value numbering is a more general and more complex technique.
-MIL certainly could benefit from using value numbering to eliminate more redundancies.
+MIL certainly could benefit from using value numbering to eliminate more redundancies (see examples at the end of this section).

 One of the major well-known approaches to compiler optimisations nowadays is *data-flow analysis*.
 Examples of data-flow optimisations are